visualbis/VV-Docs/docs/user-guide/home-page/advanced-search.md

     </Zoom>
   </div>

-For our example, the input for the Certification field has been set to the option “All”.
+For our example, the input for the Certification field has been set to the option "All”.
 By clicking Search button, the list of reports having all the Certificate options will be displayed as shown in the below Figure.

   <div style={{textAlign: 'center'}}>
     <Zoom>